Şanlıurfa Archaeology and Mosaic Museum

+It seems the name Şanlıurfa Archaeology and Mosaic Museum(s) is an invention.
+Tickets for one of two museums described below are valid at the second one.
+However, in Turkish they each have a name of their own.
+They have separate websites.
+The name may refer to an older museum, a 2017 article is named (but can no longer be retrieved) that indeed would be a name for the two together.
+But the old museum no longer exists.
+The "belediye" (municipality) on its website treats the two as separate museums.
+Foreign sites use the name, but probably follow the invention blindly.

 Şanlıurfa Archaeology and Mosaic Museums or Şanlıurfa Museum (Şanlıurfa Müzesi) are located in the south-eastern city of Şanlıurfa (also known as Urfa), Turkey.
 The museums contain remains of Şanlıurfa (known as Edessa in antiquity), Göbekli Tepe, Karahan Tepe, Harran (another ancient city which lies 44 km southeast of Şanlıurfa), findings from the Southeastern Anatolia Project and ruins found in the hydroelectric dam reservoirs of Atatürk Dam, Birecik Dam and Karkamış Dam.
 Both museums are located at Haleplibahçe Mahallesi 2372, Sok Eyyübiye/Şanlıurfa (across the Şanlıurfa Piazza Mall).

 The location history and the building

 The old museum located at Çamlık Caddesi was opened in 1969 with a display area of 1500sq.m.
 Later on annexes were added.
 Before that, archaeological finds were displayed in the rooms of the Şehit-Nüsret-elementary school, therefore in Atatürk-elementary school.

 The current museum is on Haleplibahçe street, close to Balıklıgöl, a sacred pool.
 The museum opened in 2015, and replaced the former museum of Şanlıurfa on Çamlık street.
 With a closed area of 34000 m2, it is one of the biggest museums of in Turkey.
 The museum consists of two major buildings.
 To the north is the archaeology museum and to the south is the mosaic museum.
-In addition to exhibition halls there are offices, a museum lab, a library, restaurants, markets and a playground for kids.